the-munch/gallery/README.md

 # gallery
-a dynamic gallery of food for munch
+A dynamic gallery of food photographs for Munch, a web-based restaurant review platform.